m-click/requests_pkcs12/README.md

 * `pkcs12_password` is a byte string or unicode string that contains the password.
   * This argument must be provided whenever `pkcs12_filename` or `pkcs12_data` is provided.

 If you use these parameters, don't use the built-in `cert` parameter of `requests` at the same time.
+However, do use the other parameters.
+In particular, do use [the `verify` parameter](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification) to verify the server-side certificate.